alexdrone/S.swift/README.md

 }

 ```
-And you can access to it by simply typing  `S.Color.red`
+You can access to a property (in this example Color.red) it by simply typing `S.Color.red` in your code.

 The stylesheet supports colors (with some helper function like darken, lighten, gradient), fonts, images, metrics and bools.

-Like in the example it supports complex conditions for the value that take the screen size, the size class and the user interaction idiom into account.
+Like in the example above, S supports complex conditions for the value that take the screen size, the size class and the user interaction idiom into account.
 (`S.Color.red` could be a different value given a different screen size/size class/idiom).
 See the stylesheet section for more info about it.